sebwolf-de/fsi_tools/README.md

 test/Basics
 ```

-there are several scripts, that on basical numerical algorithms.
+there are several scripts, that are based on basic numerical algorithms.

 # Navier Stokes Solver

+This should be a solver for Navier-Stokes equation only.
+It is still experimental.

 By invoking
 ```
 python ns_master.py
 ```
-you run a solver for Navier-Stokes equation It is quite experimental yet.
+you run a solver for Navier-Stokes equation.
 The script reads `simulation_parameters_ns.json`.
 The `plot_results_ns.py` creates some nice outputs for the velocity and pressure solution.
 With `export_to_vtk.py` you can export the results to view them in an external program e.g. paraview.

 # Distributed Lagrangian Multiplier Scripts